US election: Donald Trump chose Amy Coney Barrett days after Ruth Bader Ginsburg's death

 Barrett made no public remarks at the start of what is expected to be days of meet-and-greet sessions with senators, a traditional part of the confirmation process.

-At the Capitol, Vice President Mike Pence said Barrett "represents the best of America."
+At the Capitol, Vice-President Mike Pence said Barrett "represents the best of America."
 The White House formally submitted the nomination Tuesday.

 "She's got a good chance of getting my vote," said Senator Chuck Grassley, R-Iowa, the former Judiciary Committee chairman who now helms the Finance Committee.